hariprakash-j/bun-lambda/README.md

 # bun on lambda

-A bun runtime for AWS Lambda.
+A bun runtime for AWS Lambda, create fast lambdas using bun runtime for javascript.
 An example lambda handler...

 ```js